Boston Charley

-Boston Charley (1854 – October 3, 1873) was an Indian warrior in the Modoc War of 1872.
+Boston Charley (c.
+1854 – October 3, 1873) was an Modoc warrior in the Modoc War of 1872.
 He was reportedly given the "Boston" moniker by miners who felt he had a lighter complexion than the other warriors.
-In 1873 he had joined the group led by Kintpuash, and was later involved in a massacre that killed fourteen people at Tule Lake.
-On April 11, 1873 he was part of a group that murdered Edward Canby.
+In 1873 he had joined the group led by Kintpuash, and was later involved in a massacre in which fourteen people were killed at Tule Lake.
+On April 11, 1873, he was part of a group that murdered Edward Canby.
 Charley did not personally kill Canby, but during the raid he killed a Dr. Thomas.
 On October 3, 1873, Boston Charley, Kintpuash, Schonchin John and Black Jim were executed for the murder of Edward Canby.
 He reportedly met his execution stoically, asking only for tobacco.